Continuing Education Activity

-- Outline the treatment and management options available for erythromelalgia.
+- Outline the management options available for erythromelalgia.

 - Summarize some interprofessional team strategies for improving care coordination and communication to advance erythromelalgia and improve outcomes.

-The term erythromelalgia and erythermalgia were differentiated on the basis of responsiveness to aspirin by Drenth and Michiels and following three categories were established:
+The term erythromelalgia and erythermalgia were differentiated on the basis of responsiveness to aspirin by Drenth and Michiels, and the following three categories were established:

 (a) Erythromelalgia in thrombocythemia: It is platelet mediated and aspirin responsive.
 This occurs in association with essential thrombocytosis and polycythemia vera.